karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

   > (Foundation "http://te%7Bs%7Dt/") -> (WebURL "http://te{s}t/") -> (Rejected by Foundation)
   >                       ^^^ ^^^                          ^ ^
   > ```
-  > It is worth noting that these are not valid DNS domain names, so this is mostly a theoretical concern.
+  > These are not valid DNS domain names, so this is mostly a theoretical concern.
-  > Generally, you should assume that Foundation -> WebURL conversions can be converted back to `Foundation.URL`s.
+  > Generally, you can assume that Foundation -> WebURL conversion means the result can be converted back
+  > to a `Foundation.URL`.

-Sometimes, percent-encoding needs to be added when converting a `WebURL` to Foundation; this means the round-trip result will not be equal to the original `WebURL` value.
-Use the `WebURL.encodedForFoundation` property to add percent-encoding in advance; if the result of that property can be converted to a `Foundation.URL`, it is guaranteed to round-trip to an identical `WebURL` value.
+Sometimes, when converting a `WebURL` to Foundation, we need to add percent-encoding; this means the round-trip result will not be equal to the original `WebURL` value.
+However, you can use the `WebURL.encodedForFoundation` property to add that percent-encoding in advance; if this pre-encoded URL can be converted to a `Foundation.URL`, it is guaranteed to round-trip to exactly the same `WebURL` value.

 ```swift
 func processURL(_ webURL: WebURL) throws {